-- \$NUMBER=3 inexact smoothed conjugate gradient method for indefinite Karush-Kuhn-Tucker system with a precision control based on various penalty functions. - \$NUMBER=4 inexact MINRES method for indefinite Karush-Kuhn-Tucker system with a precision control based on various penalty functions.
+\$NUMBER=3 - inexact smoothed conjugate gradient method for the indefinite Karush-Kuhn-Tucker system with a precision control based on various penalty functions.

+\$NUMBER=4 - inexact MINRÉS method for the indefinite Karush-Kuhn-Tucker system with a precision control based on various penalty functions.

-A particular realization of inexact smoothed conjugate gradient method depends on specifications given by the macrovariables \$MOS1, \$MOS2, \$MOS3.
-The macrovariable \$MOS1 specifies a precision control.
-If \$MOS1=1 then a common termination criterion is used.
-If \$MOS1=2 then a separated termination criterion is used.
-The macrovariable \$MOS2 specifies a choice of penalty parameter.
-If \$MOS2=1 then a basic choice is used.
-If \$MOS2=2 then an extended choice based on condition of positive definitness is used.
-The macrovariable \$MOS3 specifies smoothing.
-If \$MOS3=0 then smoothing is suppressed.
-If \$MOS3=1 then one-dimensional smoothing is used.
-If \$MOS3=2 then two-dimensional smoothing is used.
+A particular realization of both inexact smoothed conjugate gradient method and inexact MINRES method depends on specifications given by the macrovariables \$MOS1, \$MOS2, \$MOS3.
+The macrovariable \$MOS1 specifies a termination criterion for an iterative process.
+If \$MOS1=1, then a common termination criterion is used.
+If \$MOS1=2, then a separated termination criterion is used.
+The macrovariable \$MOS2 specifies a precision control and a choice of penalty parameter.
+If \$MOS2=0, then a precision control is suppressed.
+If \$MOS2=1, then a presision control, together with a basic choice of penalty parameter, is used.
+If \$MOS2=2, then a presision control, together with an extended choice of penalty parameter, based on condition of positive definitness, is used.
+The macrovariable \$MOS3 specifies residual smoothing of the conjugate gradient method.
+If \$MOS3=0, then a residual smoothing is suppressed.
+If \$MOS3=1, then a one-dimensional residual smoothing is used.

-The second approach, specified by the choice \$DECOMP='G', is realized using inexact conjugate gradient method for positive definite range space system with a precision control based on various penalty functions
+The second approach, specified by the choice \$DECOMP='G', is realized in two variants:

+\$NUMBER=3 - sparse Gill-Murray decomposition of the Lagrangian function Hessian matrix followed by the inexact smoothed conjugate gradient method for positive definite range space system with a precision control based on various penalty functions.